emkheeey/SE_Project_Autocar/README.txt

 ## Project Overview
 This project is a Django-based application for managing and finding Toyota cars.
 It includes user authentication and registration features.

+## If you don't know what bash means, ignore it.
+Just mind the commands.
+Thank you.

 ## Installation
 1. Clone the repository:
    ```bash